kodecocodes/i10t/sirikit/sirikit.markdown

 Each intent is represented by an `INIntent` subclass, and has associated with it a handler protocol and a specific `INIntentResponse` subclass for you to talk back to SiriKit.

 Language processing in your app boils down to SiriKit deciding which intent and app the user is asking for, and your code checking that what the user is asking makes sense or can be done, and then doing it.

-There is lots of great detail about the available domains and intents in the documentation.
-[TODO: FPE: Linky to the docs?]
+> **Note**: For a full list of the available domains and intents, check out the Intents Domains section in the SiriKit programming guide at: [apple.co/2d2yUb8](http://apple.co/2d2yUb8)

 ## Would you like to ride in my beautiful balloon?